-You need a domain name that doesn’t limit your business model, and that you’re not going to be embarrassed by.
 Think of a domain name as a tattoo: you’ll see it every day, it will become part of your identity, and changing or removing it is both expensive and painful.

 Should I Register a Domain Name With Keywords?

-Finally, search engines are primed to begin penalising domain names that make excessive use of keywords.
+- Search engines are primed to begin penalising domain names that make excessive use of keywords.
 Just as EMDs (Exact Match Domains) are no longer beneficial to search rankings, the SEO value of keywords in a domain name is negligible.

 Should I Buy a Premium Domain Name?

-Price aside, second-hand domains often come with legacy problems like a toxic domain authority score, or a search engine black-listing.
+Price aside, second-hand domains often come with legacy problems like a toxic domain authority score or a search engine black-listing.